 - Christmas Songs: "Jesus Christ".
 Probably the best power pop tune about Jesus' birthday.

-- Cover Version: On Third, we have: "Femme Fatale" by The Velvet Underground, "Nature Boy" by Nat King Cole, "'Till the End of the Day" by The Kinks and the rock 'n roll standard "Whole Lotta Shakin' Goin' On" by Jerry Lee Lewis.
+- Cover Version: On Third/Sister Lovers, we have: "Femme Fatale" by The Velvet Underground, "Nature Boy" by Nat King Cole, "'Till the End of the Day" by The Kinks, and "Whole Lotta Shakin' Goin' On" by Jerry Lee Lewis.

-- The band's songs have also been covered, the most frequent ones being "Thirteen" (by Garbage, Elliott Smith, Wilco, Kathryn Williams and others), "September Gurls" (by The Bangles, The Searchers and Superdrag), "Kangaroo" and "Holocaust" (by This Mortal Coil).
+- The band's own songs have been covered in turn, the most frequent ones being "Thirteen" (by Garbage, Elliott Smith, Wilco, Kathryn Williams and others), "September Gurls" (by The Bangles, The Searchers and Superdrag), "Kangaroo" and "Holocaust" (by This Mortal Coil).
+The Monkees did "Jesus Christ" for their Christmas Party album.
 Notably, Chilton said that the Big Star cover he liked the most was Garbage's version of "Thirteen".

 - Darker and Edgier: Radio City, Third/Sister Lovers.